Holmes Alexander

-Holmes Moss Alexander (January 29, 1906 – December 5, 1985) was an American historian, journalist, syndicated columnist, and politician, originally from Parkersburg, West Virginia.
+Holmes Moss Alexander (January 29, 1906 – December 5, 1985) was an American journalist, syndicated columnist, and politician, originally from Parkersburg, West Virginia.

+Early life and education

 The son of Charles Butler Alexander, an insurance official, and Margaret (née Moss), Alexander was educated at Princeton (B.A.
 1928) and Trinity College, Cambridge (1928-9).
 He worked as an English teacher and wrestling coach in Maryland until 1931.

+Career

 From 1931 to 1935, Alexander was a member of the all-Democratic delegation from Baltimore County to the Maryland House of Delegates.